xiurongy3506/independent_study/entries/entry1.md

 ## Simple App Outline
 <img src="https://raw.githubusercontent.com/xiurongy3506/independent_study/master/img/outline.png" width= "70%"/>

-_Because this is huge project, Jennifer and I decided to cross out some of ideas for now, so we can get our Minimum Viable Product done_
+_Because this is huge project, Jennifer and I decided to cross out some of ideas for now, so we can get our Minimum Viable Product done._

 **Final Decision**: Because both Jennifer and I both wanted to create a productivity app, we decided to cooperate.
 Jennifer will be learning MySQL, and I will be learning Swift.